 Meet Michael.
 He’s a television commercial writer who lives with his roommate Arthur.
 Michael and Arthur are best of friends, but there’s just one catch… Arthur is a computer.
 Michael uses technology to perfect every part of his life.
 But there are some problems — like love — even computers can’t solve.

-Shelter: In Concert is presented by is presented as part of the Second Act Series, produced by Steven Carl McCasland and James Horan.
-Each evening revisits a short-lived musical, highlighting its neglected score and inviting audiences to rediscover a forgotten gem.
+Shelter: In Concert is presented as part of the Second Act Series, produced by Steven Carl McCasland and James Horan.
+Each evening of the Second Act series revisits a short-lived musical, highlighting its neglected score and inviting audiences to rediscover a forgotten gem.
 Previous evenings include: Onward Victoria, Charlie and Algernon, and Eating Raoul.